A Go package for handling the HTTP/1.1 "101 Switching Protocols" handshake on both ends of a connection returning a net.Conn.

 }, cooper.Protocols("myproto/1")))

-Client side. cooper.Upgrade does the same in reverse over a connection you provide.
+Client side. cooper.Dial establishes the connection and performs the upgrade in one call.
 You construct the request, set the headers, and get back a net.Conn.

 conn, _ := net.Dial("tcp", "host:8080")